faithoflifedev/yt/bin/README.md

   playlists          A playlist resource represents a YouTube playlist.
 A playlist is a collection of videos that can be viewed sequentially and shared with other users.
 By default, playlists are publicly visible to other users, but playlists can be public or private. search             A search result contains information about a YouTube video, channel, or playlist that matches the search parameters specified in an API request.
 While a search result points to a uniquely identifiable resource, like a video, it does not have its own persistent data. stream             A liveStream resource contains information about the video stream that you are transmitting to YouTube.
 The stream provides the content that will be broadcast to YouTube users.
-Once created, a liveStream resource can be bound to one or more liveBroadcast resources. thumbnails         A thumbnail resource identifies different thumbnail image sizes associated with a resource. video-categories   A videoCategory resource identifies a category that has been or could be associated with uploaded videos. videos             A video resource represents a YouTube video.
+Once created, a liveStream resource can be bound to one or more liveBroadcast resources. subscriptions      A subscription resource contains information about a YouTube user subscription.
+A subscription notifies a user when new videos are added to a channel or when another user takes one of several actions on YouTube, such as uploading a video, rating a video, or commenting on a video. thumbnails         A thumbnail resource identifies different thumbnail image sizes associated with a resource. video-categories   A videoCategory resource identifies a category that has been or could be associated with uploaded videos. videos             A video resource represents a YouTube video.